 Billet HRC suspension linkage

 Triple clamp setup.
 The triple clamps are CNC machined items with titanium stem to fit the massive factory Showa forks.
 The barclamp is the type which most Japanese riders would use and was barely used by European or US riders.
+At the end of the season Atsuta switched his bar setup to a Renthal Fatbar 672, I also have the 28.6mm barclamp incase I want to do the same switch.
 Note the safety wired drilled nuts and HRC tank vent rubber going into the stem.